Last updated June 12th, 2021.

 Taxes are exceptionally high in Indonesia.
 In fact, they’re enough of a factor to dissuade many people from buying Indonesia real estate altogether.

 Fees for selling property are particularly high.
 Sellers are subject to a 2.5% transfer tax on the sale value of their property.
 Buyers must pay a 1% land acquisition duty on the purchase price of the property.

-Places to Invest in Indonesia
+Best Places to Buy Indonesia Property

 Indonesia is the 4th most populous nation in the world, so there are many areas to conceivably buy real estate.

-The assumption is that foreign investment will be allowed in the medium to long term, and this guide will be updated when it is.
+The assumption is that foreign property ownership will be allowed in the medium to long term.
+Our guide will be updated when that happens.

-As such, it wouldn’t be practical to cover every single neighborhood in this guide.
+As such, it wouldn’t be practical to cover every single Jakarta neighborhood in this guide.
 Especially when foreigners can’t even buy Indonesia property yet.

-Jakarta is comprised of five smaller “cities”: Central, North, West, South, and East Jakarta.
-These districts make up the larger area which most people simply call Jakarta.
+Jakarta itself is comprised of five smaller “cities”: Central, North, West, South, and East Jakarta.
+Those districts make up a larger area simply called Jakarta.
 However, most investors buy real estate in either Central or South Jakarta.